mcusuperuser/embedded_c/docs/pointers.md

 What is a pointer?

-Many books will teach you that a pointer points to something, but this is not true:
+Often, you will read that a pointer points to something, but this is not true:

 > A pointer is a variable that contains the memory address of another variable.